freeall/single-line-log/README.md

 # single-line-log

 Small Node.js module that keeps writing to the same line in the console.
 Very useful when you write progress bars, or a status message during longer operations.
+Supports multilines.

 ## Installation